2050Today

 United by this vision, over 60 institutions in international Geneva have decided to take action to confront the challenge of climate change by implementing 2050Today.
 Permanent Missions, international organisations, academia and civil society entities have committed to measure and reduce their emissions while confirming their willingness to cooperate together for effective, inclusive and sustainable climate action.
 To advance further and establish a common frame of reference with principles, defined objectives and specific actions, the participating institutions have signed the 2050Today Charter aimed at decarbonising international Geneva together.

-Joining or supporting 2050Today means participating in a coalition of entities resolutely committed to reducing emissions and concerned about acting in accordance with a sustainable planet for future generations.
+Joining or supporting 2050Today means participating in a coalition of entities resolutely committed to reducing emissions and concerned about acting in accordance with a sustainable planet for future generations within the planetary boundaries.

 Climate news